Empowering designers in negotiating salaries to increase memberships

 Simplifying salary range achieving 100% clarity

-While I considered adding informative labels to the bell curve, I changed it completely.
-Instead, I created one simple bar that would show distribution, highlighting the 75% range, median, and lowest + highest salaries, giving the users all the information they were looking for, making the assisting cards obsolete.
+I considered simply adding labels to the bell curve, but ultimately decided to show salary range in a simplified graph.
+The graph would instead highlight the 75% range, median, and lowest + highest salaries with color and labels, giving the users all the information they were looking for.
+This also made the assisting cards obsolete.

 Retrospective